awslabs/aws-encryption-sdk-specification/client-apis/decrypt.md

 [authentication tag](../data-format/message-body.md#authentication-tag) is successfully checked as defined by the algorithm suite indicated in the message header.

-Authenticated data has the property that only those with access to the plaintext data key can create a message with authenticated data.

 This operation MUST NOT release any unauthenticated plaintext or unauthenticated associated data.

 ### Signed Data